ON THIS DAY 20 YEARS AGO: The Musician & the Dancer

 For the next six weeks, I spent every Sunday afternoon with Galen Leyforth.
 He lived an hour south, and came up to Colorado Springs every weekend for one of his regular gigs.
 He was as formal as he seemed, only taking my hand twice in all that time.
 The first time, he helped me down some icy stairs on our winter-wonderland park stroll.

 Upon falling silent, his eyes shouted pain while his fingers strummed the long peach fringe that dangled from the lampshade between us.
-It was an agitated movement.
+It was an agitated movement, at odds with his customary poise.
 I placed soft fingertips over his.
 He blinked out of his reverie and stared at me, seeming surprised at such tender comfort being offered to him.

 I added a sad little smile and a nod of understanding.